 Tom Simonite, Microsoft Thinks DRM Can Solve the Privacy Problem, MIT TECHNOLOGY REVIEW, October 10, 2013 (emphasis added) (Craig Mundie is Senior Advisor to the CEO at Microsoft and its former Chief Research and Strategy Officer).
-60
+65

-- 201. In the late 1990s and early 2000s, information rights management systems had significant limitations.
-Prior art systems did not create a trust infrastructure, wherein an independent third party represents and serves as agent for the content owner, implementing a set of restrictive rules for use of the content, and interacting and servicing customers. - 202.
-Information rights management systems such as Microsoft's PlayForSure and RealNetwork's Rhapsody were still years from being released.
+- 199. In the late 1990s and early 2000s, information rights management systems had significant limitations.
+Prior art systems did not create a trust infrastructure, wherein an independent third party represents and serves as agent for the content owner, implementing a set of restrictive rules for use of the content, and interacting and servicing customers. - 200.
+Rudementry information rights management systems such as Microsoft's PlayForSure and RealNetwork's Rhapsody were still years from being released.
 Even when these systems were released in 2004 they had significant limitations.
 Both systems lacked the ability of a third party to act as an intermediary between a content creator and a user.
-The state of the art at the time the inventions disclosed in the IRI patents were conceived underscores the inventive nature of the IRI patents.
+The state of the art at the time the inventions disclosed in the IRI patents were conceived underscores the inventive nature of the IRI patents. - 201.
+Electronic Medical Records.
+The IRI patents disclose systems and methods for controlling access to protected health information where the information is stored in one or more external databases.
+Systems for controlling access to medical records, contemporaneous to the

-60 See also Martin Abrahams, Document Theft - IRM as a Last Line of Defense, ORACLE IRM, THE OFFICIAL BLOG, August 1, 2011, https://blogs.oracle.com/irm/ ("The relevance of IRM is clear. . . .
+65 See also Martin Abrahams, Document Theft - IRM as a Last Line of Defense, ORACLE IRM, THE OFFICIAL BLOG, August 1, 2011, https://blogs.oracle.com/irm/ ("The relevance of IRM is clear. . . .
 In a cloudy world, where perimeters are of diminishing relevance, you need to apply controls to the assets themselves.").

-203. Electronic Medical Records.
-The IRI patents disclose systems and methods for controlling access to protected health information where the information is stored in one or more external databases.
-Systems for controlling access to medical records, contemporaneous to the IRI patents had significant limitations that the IRI patents address.
-61 These systems included: (1) Anonymizing Records.
+IRI patents had significant limitations that the IRI patents address.
+These systems included: (1) Anonymizing Records.
 A method used in contemporaneous systems to the IRI patents is the maintenance of anonymous medical records.
-However, anonymizing techniques did not provide patients and medical professionals the ability to access patient specific records.
+However, such techniques did not provide patients and medical professionals the ability to access patient specific records.
 (2) Indexing.
 Systems contemporaneous to the IRI patents indexed medical records with anonymous identification codes.
-62 While these systems preserved privacy, these systems made locating a database record other than by patient identifier, or its accession identifier, difficult.
+While these systems preserved privacy, these systems made locating a database record other than by patient identifier, or its accession identifier, difficult.
 (3) Proxy Systems.
 Other contemporaneous systems used a proxy server to protect user privacy.
 However, systems using an Internet proxy resulted in a loss of rights and did not act in a representative capacity for the content owner, and did not integrate content management functions.

-204. In addition, access to these early medical records systems was limited to authorized individuals who were on-site, as these systems provided little-to-no connectivity to anyone outside of the organization or to the Internet generally.
-Because access was restricted to
+- 202. In addition, access to these early medical records systems was limited to authorized individuals who were on-site, as these systems provided little-to-no connectivity to anyone outside of the organization or to the Internet generally.
+Because access was restricted to on-site users on a local network using stationary terminals in designated areas, there was very little emphasis placed on data security. - 203.
+In sharp contrast to the flexible, modular, and tightly integrated multi-layer security and access control framework disclosed and claimed in the IRI patents, systems such as